tc39/notes/meetings/2019-03/mar-26.md

 JBN: Accountability is very important here—so you want to be able to tell someone that an individual has been blocked and then to show them.

 AKI: Following up, do we have consensus?
-MS, do you have concerns?
+MLS, do you have concerns?

 MLS: I guess I'm fine with it.
 I understand the real-time concerns of being able to verify.